YouriRigaud/y-learning/README.md

 To test the library, I compare my estimators with the state-of-art ML library scikit-learn.

 ## Next things to do
-- KNNClassifier string
+- String labels classifier
+- Lasso, ElasticNet linear model
-- OLS
+- Gradient descent solver
+- Test base class for ease of use